-I had always wanted an “Argosy-Like” desk with angled racks right at the desktop level.
-I resisted because the dimensions and layout weren’t quite exactly what I wanted and well.. the price.
-Then I would consider doing a DIY desk, begin the design and get too busy to follow through.
+I had always wanted an Argosy-Like desk with angled racks right at the desktop level.
+I resisted because the dimensions and layout weren’t quite exactly what I wanted and well… the price.
+Occasionally I would consider doing a DIY studio desk, begin the design and get too busy to follow through.
 So I just stuck with my lame “office furniture” desk and external racks.
 After seeing others doing fantastic looking DIY desks, I decided to go for it.
-One design decision that made things simpler, and cheaper for me was to construct it out of MDF instead of plywood.
-I would have never considered that until I saw some amazing results that other builders have gotten with MDF.
-In the end, I had a desk that I love.
-It has 16u of rack space above the desk and another 16u below.
-Clicking any of the photos in here should open them to a full size.

 So here we go…